pedro-abundio-wang/deep-learning/3 structuring-machine-learning-projects/Readme.md

 Adding the additional 20,000 images has the following effects:

 - It gives your neural network more examples of what cats do/do not look like.
 This is helpful, since internet images and user-uploaded mobile app images do share some similarities.
 Your neural network can apply some of the knowledge acquired from internet images to mobile app images.
 - It forces the neural network to expend some of its capacity to learn about properties that are specific to internet images (such as higher resolution, different distributions of how the images are framed, etc.) If these properties differ greatly from mobile app images, it will “use up” some of the representational capacity of the neural network.
 Thus there is less capacity for recognizing data drawn from the distribution of mobile app images, which is what you really care about.
 Theoretically, this could hurt your algorithms’ performance.

-To describe the second effect in different terms, we can turn to the fictional character Sherlock Holmes, who says that your brain is like an attic; it only has a finite amount of space.
-He says that “for every addition of knowledge, you forget something that you knew before.
-It is of the highest importance, therefore, not to have useless facts elbowing out the useful ones”.

-Fortunately, if you have the computational capacity needed to build a big enough neural network — i.e., a big enough attic — then this is not a serious concern.
+Fortunately, if you have the computational capacity needed to build a big enough neural network, then this is not a serious concern.
 You have enough capacity to learn from both internet and from mobile app images, without the two types of data competing for capacity.
-Your algorithm’s “brain” is big enough that you don’t have to worry about running out of attic space.
+Your algorithm is big enough that you don’t have to worry about running out of space.

 But if you do not have a big enough neural network (or another highly flexible learning algorithm), then you should pay more attention to your training data matching your dev/test set distribution.

-If you think you have data that has no benefit,you should just leave out that data for computational reasons.
+If you think you have data that has no benefit, you should just leave out that data for computational reasons.
 For example, suppose your dev/test sets contain mainly casual pictures of people, places, landmarks, animals.
-Suppose you also have a large collection of scanned historical documents:
+Suppose you also have a large collection of scanned historical documents.

 These documents don’t contain anything resembling a cat.
 They also look completely unlike your dev/test distribution.
-There is no point including this data as negative examples, because the benefit from the first effect above is negligible — there is almost nothing your neural network can learn from this data that it can apply to your dev/test set distribution.
+There is no point including this data as negative examples, because the benefit from the data is negligible — there is almost nothing your neural network can learn from this data that it can apply to your dev/test set distribution.
 Including them would waste computation resources and representation capacity of the neural network.

 ### How to decide whether to include inconsistent data